The OES/SCAS internship is for 3-6 months. The internship is UNPAID and full-time.

-Interns will gain first-hand experience with regard to the (COMPANY NAME) ESCAP's activities in the area of strategic communications as well as public information and media relations.
-They will also gain a greater understanding of how the UN ESCAP works and its range of activities in the Asia-Pacific region.
+Interns will gain first-hand experience with regard to the (COMPANY NAME) ESCAP's activities in the area of strategic communications and public information.
+They will also gain a greater understanding of how the ESCAP works and its range of activities in the Asia-Pacific region.

-The internship is centred on assisting ESCAP's Strategic Communications and Advocacy Section (SCAS) in discharging a range of strategic communications and public information as well as multimedia and information management tasks to raise the organizations visibility.
+The internship is centred on assisting ESCAP's Strategic Communications and Advocacy Section (SCAS) in discharging a range of strategic communications, public information and multimedia tasks to raise the organization's visibility.
 The following responsibilities can be adapted, as appropriate, to fit each intern.

-* Help initiate content for social media channels and explore more potential social media means to raise visibility of ESCAP work;
+* Assist in producing social media plans and campaigns, as well as explore more potential online initiatives to raise visibility of ESCAP work;

 * Help monitor news clippings from local newspapers on global, regional and national issues for UN HQs;